7 Top Motorcycle Accessories

 Riding a motorcycle is fun.
 Some even think motorcycle riding with a passenger doubles the fun!
 But before you go and grab a mate for a ride, there are a few things you should know.

 Not all pillion passengers are the same.
 And having the extra load of another person on your motorcycle will change the performance of your machine.
 It should also change your riding style.
 You’ll need to consider the passenger’s experience, comfort and ability when you invite them for a ride.
+Plus, you’ll need to be doubly conscious of the ‘road conversation’ you have with other traffic.

 Read on for our top three tips for motorcycle riding with a passenger — no matter how big or small that passenger might be!